Earth Day Activities for Speech Therapy and Teletherapy

 Jack Hartmann's "Recycle" song is a catchy music video that's geared toward younger children.

-This short (about 1 minute) National Geographic video shows some breathtaking video footage of the planet.
+This short (about 1-minute) National Geographic video shows breathtaking video footage of the planet.

-This 1.5-minute video from National Energy Technology Laboratory has real photos and counts 8 ways that children can help the environment.
+This 1.5-minute video from the National Energy Technology Laboratory features real photos and highlights 8 ways children can help the environment.

 Earth Day Website Activities for Speech Therapy

-PBS Kids has this fun park clean-up and recycling game as well as The Cat in the Hat's Super Cleaner Upper game.
+PBS Kids has this fun park clean-up and recycling game.

 This Recycle Roundup Activity from National Geographic Kids is also a hit that you can use to incorporate many language goals.

-Starfall has another virtual clean-up activity that also allows students to practice sorting recyclable materials.
+Starfall has another virtual clean-up activity that lets students practice sorting recyclable materials.

 I love this Recycle City website from the EPA.
 It links to several fun and interactive Earth Day activities!